MicrosoftDocs/win32/desktop-src/axe/benchmarkvalue.md

 ## Text value

-The parameter’s benchmark value.
-If the user runs the assessment is to be run in benchmark mode, AXE will only populate the jobs’s corresponding parameter value with this value.
+The parameter s benchmark value.
+If the user runs the assessment is to be run in benchmark mode, AXE will only populate the jobs s corresponding parameter value with this value.

 ## Child elements